 Jeffrey Spencer is shifting students’ skewed perception of science one classroom at a time.
 Jeffrey’s passion to go beyond numbers and equations to create a deeper student understanding is his key to becoming an effective educator in the future.
 Having personally experienced and overcome a struggle to develop conceptual understanding of science, Jeffrey finds that the right mix of knowledge, tools and engagement can create a classroom full of curious students.

 Jeffrey graduated from Hononegah Community High School in Rockton, Ill., and earned his BS from the University of Illinois.
-The first person in his university program to study chemistry abroad, Jeffrey traveled to France to do research on an antifungal drug.
-He plans to teach in Colorado.
+The first person in his university program to study chemistry abroad, Jeffrey traveled to France to do research on an anti-fungal drug.